openware/yellow-org/docs/frontend.md

 # Frontend

-Frontend - is a boilerplate client with a set of libraries that can be used for customization.
+Frontend is a boilerplate client with a set of libraries that can be used for customization.

 ![Frontend](/img/components/frontend.png)

 ## Account

 Users can create or restore accounts using a seed phrase.
-A seed phrase [[1]](https://en.wikipedia.org/wiki/Cryptocurrency_wallet#Seed_phrases) is a set of random words used to generate private and public keys for a specific blockchain.
+A [seed phrase](https://en.wikipedia.org/wiki/Cryptocurrency_wallet#Seed_phrases) is a set of random words used to generate private and public keys for a specific blockchain.
 We are planning to use a single seed phrase for address generation on different supported blockchains.

 ### KYC

 Some Finex nodes can request users to pass KYC verification.
 Verification will be done by the KYC partners in the Custody.org network.
 After successful verification, a user will receive an NFT token that verifies their identity on the Custody.org blockchain.
 Custody.org blockchain will be built as a Polkadot parachain that will help to provide cross-platform compatibility for KYC certificates that will be issued in the form of an NFT token.
 KYC certificate doesn't store any sensitive data.
-If Finex nodes need to get details about specific certificate they can request information from Custody.org
+If Finex nodes need to get details about specific certificate they can request information from Custody.org.

 ## On-Chain